-This version includes improved graphics, new courses, new characters, and some clever new functions made to help out younger or less experienced players such as "smart steering."
+This version includes improved graphics, new courses, new characters, and some clever new functions (such as "smart steering") intended to help out younger or less experienced players.
 The game also includes an online play mode and updated battle modes.

 Online play can be a bit wonky at times.